 What about other equipment?

-Referees will also need score sheets, yellow/red cards, whistle, watch, A bag to organize your gear is also convienient.
+Referees will also need score sheets, yellow/red cards, whistle, watch, A bag to organize your gear is also convenient.
 You can start out with the minimum and add to it when you progress.

 What else might I have to purchase?